 Entrepreneurship

 The Skandalaris Center for Interdisciplinary Innovation and Entrepreneurship is the hub of creativity, innovation, and entrepreneurship at WashU.
-Their initiatives serve students, faculty, staff, and alumni from all levels and disciplines — because everyone can be entrepreneurial.
-The Skandalaris Center provides programming where anyone can explore their creative and entrepreneurial interests, develop an entrepreneurial mindset, […]
+Their initiatives serve students, faculty, staff and alumni from all levels and disciplines — because everyone can be entrepreneurial.

 Student Government